OSEHRA-Sandbox/M-Tutorial/source/BasicCommands_Lesson.rst

 The :ref:`write-command-label` prints the value of a variable to the standard output.

-The sames rules of spaces applies to the WRITE command.
+The same rules of spaces applies to the WRITE command.
 There should be one and only one space between the WRITE command and its argument.

 ::